Selmaaaaa/Inventory-Management-System/README.md

  -Easy to understand and interactable UI

-  Big labeled  buttons  and a detailesd tree view + the ability to display images.
+  Big labeled  buttons  and a detailed tree view + the ability to display images.

 ### Installation